zbalkan/osq-ext-bin/README.md

 The above config will match yara signatures belonging to **yara_test_group1** to any file created or modified under the folder **C:\Users\Admin\Downloads** and **yara_test_group2** to files created or modifed under the folder **C:\Users\Default**

-The sample out of the win_yara_events table would look something like:
+The sample output of the win_yara_events table would look something like:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 osquery> select * from win_yara_events;